youngtry/UIFramework/INSTALLATION.md

 ### DOTween Compilation Errors

-If you see DOTween-related errors but don't have DOTween installed:
+If you see DOTween-related errors:

-1. The framework should automatically use fallback animations
+1. DOTween is now a required dependency and should be automatically installed
-2. If errors persist, add `DOTWEEN_ENABLED` to Player Settings > Scripting Define Symbols
+2. If errors persist, try removing and re-adding the package to ensure DOTween is properly installed
-3. Or install DOTween from the Asset Store

 ### Package Manager Issues